astromitts/django-session-manager/README.md

 ### Settings
 MIDDLEWARE_DEBUG (Boolean)
 Set to True to bypass the middleware authentication/error handling

 DEFAULT_ERROR_TEMPLATE (String)
 Static path to the HTML template to use to display error messages to users.
-The following ontext is passed to it from the middleware function:
+The following context is passed to it from the middleware function:
 status_code: Int, HTML status code of the error
 error_message: String, error message to display on page

 AUTHENTICATION_REQUIRED_REDIRECT (String)
 urls.py path name of the view to redirect unauthenticated users to when they attempt to access a restricted page

 ## Tests